google/blockly-keyboard-experimentation/README.md

 the toolbox and select a block.
 Pressing `Enter` will place the block at the cursor's location on the workspace.

-If you don't know which actions are available at your cursor location, you can press `Ctrl + Enter` to open the context menu and see a list of actions.
+If you don't know which actions are available, you can press `/` to see a list of actions.

 ### Giving feedback